ryantd42/NY-Legislative-Git/2023/A3020B-2023/bill.md

- HEALTH  AND  SHALL  INCLUDE  BUT NOT BE LIMITED TO: (I) INDIVIDUALS WITH LIFE THREATENING CONDITIONS, (II) INDIVIDUALS IN NEED OF AN ORGAN TRANS- PLANT; AND (III) INDIVIDUALS WITH SIGNIFICANT BEHAVIORAL  HEALTH  ISSUES
+ HEALTH  AND  SHALL  INCLUDE  BUT NOT BE LIMITED TO: (I) INDIVIDUALS WITH LIFE THREATENING CONDITIONS, (II) INDIVIDUALS IN NEED OF AN ORGAN TRANS- PLANT; AND (III) INDIVIDUALS WITH SIGNIFICANT BEHAVIORAL  HEALTH  ISSUES INCLUDING  BUT  NOT  LIMITED  TO SERIOUS MENTAL ILLNESS OR SUBSTANCE USE DISORDER.
- A. 3020--A  6
+ A. 3020--B  6

- INCLUDING  BUT  NOT  LIMITED  TO SERIOUS MENTAL ILLNESS OR SUBSTANCE USE DISORDER.
-  10. THE  COMMISSIONER  OF  HEALTH SHALL TAKE ALL ACTIONS NECESSARY TO OBTAIN ALL NECESSARY  APPROVALS  FROM THE SECRETARY OF HEALTH AND  HUMAN SERVICES AND THE SECRETARY OF THE TREASURY TO UTILIZE MONEYS TRANSFERRED TO  THE BASIC HEALTH PROGRAM TRUST FUND, PURSUANT TO SECTION NINETY-SEV- EN-OOOO OF THE STATE FINANCE LAW, AS ADDED  BY  SECTION  FIFTY-THREE  OF PART  C OF CHAPTER SIXTY OF THE LAWS OF TWO THOUSAND FOURTEEN, FOR COSTS ASSOCIATED WITH THE PROVISION OF HEALTH CARE  SERVICES  TO  ALL  PERSONS ELIGIBLE  FOR  COVERAGE UNDER THE WAIVER.
-IF APPROVAL IS NOT GRANTED FOR ALL PERSONS ELIGIBLE FOR COVERAGE UNDER THE WAIVER, THE COMMISSIONER  OF HEALTH  SHALL  TAKE ALL ACTIONS NECESSARY TO OBTAIN APPROVAL FOR THE USE OF MONEYS OF THE BASIC HEALTH PROGRAM TRUST FUND  FOR  COSTS  ASSOCIATED WITH  THE  PROVISION  OF  HEALTH  CARE SERVICES TO INDIVIDUALS UNDER THE WAIVER THAT WOULD OTHERWISE BE ELIGIBLE FOR PARTICIPATION IN  THE  BASIC HEALTH  PROGRAM,  ESTABLISHED  PURSUANT  TO SECTION THREE HUNDRED SIXTY- NINE-GG OF THIS TITLE.
+  10. THE COMMISSIONER IS AUTHORIZED TO SEEK A WAIVER OR OTHER  APPLICA- BLE FEDERAL APPROVAL FOR ANY ADDITIONAL MONIES TO SUPPORT THE 1332 STATE INNOVATION PROGRAM THAT MAY BE ASSOCIATED WITH A REDUCTION IN THE UTILI- ZATION OF TREATMENT FOR AN EMERGENCY MEDICAL CONDITION AUTHORIZED PURSU- ANT TO 42 U.S.C.
+1396.
+ANY ADDITIONAL MONIES SHALL BE TRANSFERRED TO THE 1332 STATE INNOVATION PROGRAM FUND ESTABLISHED PURSUANT TO SECTION NINE- TY-EIGHT-D OF THE STATE FINANCE LAW AND USED FOR SUCH PURPOSES.
   11. Reporting.
 The commissioner of health shall submit a report to the temporary  president of the senate and the speaker of the assembly annu- ally by December thirty-first.
 The report shall include, at  a  minimum, an  analysis  of the 1332 state innovation program and its impact on the financial interest of the state; its impact on the Marketplace including enrollment and premiums; its impact on the number of uninsured  individ- uals in the state; its impact on the Medicaid global cap; ANY ENROLLMENT LIMITATIONS  ESTABLISHED  PURSUANT  TO  SUBDIVISION NINE OF THIS SECTION INCLUDING THE RATIONALE  AND  SUPPORTING  FISCAL  CALCULATIONS  USED  TO JUSTIFY  SUCH  LIMITATION,  INCLUDING ANY HISTORICAL DATA, IF AVAILABLE, FOR THE PREVIOUS THREE YEARS RELATED  TO  ANY  PREVIOUS  LIMITATIONS  OF ENROLLMENT,  FUNDS TRANSFERRED TO THE 1332 STATE INNOVATION PROGRAM FUND PURSUANT TO SECTION NINETY-EIGHT-D OF THE STATE FINANCE LAW, AND  TOTALS ON  ANY  SAVINGS  TO THE STATE DUE TO COVERAGE OF RESIDENTS OF THE STATE THAT ARE INELIGIBLE FOR THE BASIC HEALTH PROGRAM UNDER 42 U.S.C.
-SECTION 18051  ON  THE BASIS OF IMMIGRATION STATUS; ANY MONEYS UTILIZED FROM THE BASIC HEALTH PLAN TRUST FUND TO SUPPORT  THE  DELIVERY  OF  HEALTH  CARE SERVICES  TO  PERSONS  ELIGIBLE  FOR  COVERAGE UNDER THE WAIVER; and the demographics of the 1332 state innovation  program  enrollees  including age and immigration status.
+SECTION 18051 ON THE BASIS OF IMMIGRATION STATUS; and the  demographics  of  the 1332  state  innovation  program enrollees including age and immigration status.
   [10.]
 12. Severability.
 If the secretary of health and human  services or  the  secretary  of  the treasury do not approve any provision of the application for a state innovation waiver, such decision shall in no way affect or impair any other provisions that the secretaries  may  approve under this section.
   § 2.
 Severability clause.
 If any clause, sentence, paragraph, subdivi- sion,  section  or  part  of  this act shall be adjudged by any court of competent jurisdiction to be invalid, such judgment  shall  not  affect, impair,  or  invalidate  the remainder thereof, but shall be confined in its operation to the clause, sentence, paragraph,  subdivision,  section or part thereof directly involved in the controversy in which such judg- ment shall have been rendered.
 It is hereby declared to be the intent of the  legislature  that  this  act  would  have been enacted even if such invalid provisions had not been included herein.
   § 3.
-This  act  shall  take  effect on the same date and in the same manner as section 3 of part H of chapter 57 of the laws of 2023 amending the social services law relating to enacting the 1332  state  innovation program, takes effect.
+This act shall take effect on the  same  date  and  in  the  same manner  as  section 3 of part H of chapter 57 of the laws of 2023, takes effect.